 Sydney is a splendid place for seafood.
 With a vast coastline, the vibrant Sydney Fish Market, inventive chefs, numerous fishmongers and a thriving fine-dining scene, seafood lovers in Sydney have many things going for them.

-Each year, thousands of tourists are blown away by the quality of the seafood; its freshness, variety, scale and ubiquity are hard to match anywhere else in the world.
+Each year, thousands of tourists are blown away by the quality of the seafood; its freshness, variety, scale and ubiquity is hard to match anywhere else in the world.

 Given that there are countless seafood restaurants in Sydney, which ones are the best?